ABOUT Open Minds (CALDERDALE CHILD AND ADOLESCENT MENTAL HEALTH SERVICES)

 4. Specialist pathways

-There are clear pathways within Tier 3 CAMHS for referrals for adopted & Looked After children (LAC), children with Learning Disabilities, young people with eating disorders, young people with ADHD, and young people with ASD (autistic spectrum disorders).
+There are clear pathways within Open Minds (SWYT) for referrals for children with Learning Disabilities, young people with eating disorders, young people with ADHD, and young people with ASD (autistic spectrum disorders).